Webinate/mantle/readme.md

 # Modepress
 A simple Mongo-Node CMS server.
-The server content can be accessed via an admin panel and content can be requested via its RESTful API.
+The server is accessed via a RESTful API.
-Modepress is written in Typescript using (at the least) mongodb v3 and nodejs 0.0.12.
-Both mongo and node must be setup and running before you can run modepress.
-Modepress also requires an instance of webinate-users to be running.

 ## Current stable version
 * v0.4.0